StanislawSwierc/markdown-flashcards/decks/Markdown.md

 ?

 Math equation blocks should be surrounded with two dollar '`$$`' signs.
-You can write them in multiple (fenced style) a single line.
+You can write them in multiple lines (fenced style),
 ```md
 $$
 c = \sqrt{a^2 + b^2}
 $$
 ```

+or a single line.
 ```md
 $$ c = \sqrt{a^2 + b^2} $$
 ```